-Long considered a heavyweight in visual marketing, the use of video is growing rapidly, comprising more than 80 percent of all consumer internet traffic.
+Video has long been considered a juggernaut in the realm of visual marketing, and the use of video is growing rapidly, now comprising more than 80% of all consumer internet traffic.
 Cisco estimates that number will continue to rise.
-In fact, video production will account for one in every three dollars spent on online advertising over the next five years.
-Online video is taking off.
+As a result, video production will account for one in every three dollars spent on online advertising over the next five years.
+In short, video has taken off.

-The preeminence of video in marketing has led successful brands to expand its use to help build better relationships, improve customer satisfaction, and educate and convert buyers.
-When Reebok unleashed its global brand push, “Be More Human,” the company embarked on a highly visual campaign to transform its brand.
+The preeminence of video in marketing has led more businesses to expand its use to help reach a broader audience, build better relationships with consumers, and educate and convert buyers.

 Come Out Swinging